eswan18/fitness/api/README.md

 ```

 - **STRAVA_CLIENT_ID / SECRET / REFRESH_TOKEN**:
   Get these from your Strava API application settings.
-The refresh token is obtained after the initial OAuth flow (the app will prompt you on first run).
+See "Strava Setup" section below for initial setup.
+- **STRAVA_ACCESS_TOKEN / EXPIRES_AT** (optional):
+  Auto-managed by the system after initial setup.
+These are automatically refreshed and updated.
 - **MMF_DATAFILE**:
   Path to your MapMyFitness CSV export (see below).
 - **MMF_TIMEZONE**: